-Sediment Investigations: The most recent sediment sampling was conducted in 2018 by Floyd Snider.
-It included the collection of 6 surface sediment samples, mostly within the East Waterfront Property.
-In 1995 and 1997, Ecology collected samples from a wide area in Salmon Bay, including 3 within the Property.
-A variety of typical urban contaminants were detected in the sediment samples, including metals, PCBs, TBT, and PAHs.
-The sediment sampling locations presented in the February 26, 2019 "Addendum to the Surface Sediment Quality Evaluation, Sampling and Analysis Plan/Quality Assurance Project Plan" are shown on Figure 1, Proposed Sediment Sample Locations.
+Sediment Investigations: The most recent sediment sampling was conducted March 20-22, 2019; the results are not yet available.
+Samples were obtained from within the Property and in a broader area of Salmon Bay.
+Prior to that in 2018, Floyd Snider collected 6 surface sediment samples, mostly within the East Waterfront Property.
+And in 1995 and 1997, Ecology collected samples from a wide area in Salmon Bay, including 3 within the Property.
+A variety of typical urban contaminants were detected in these sediment sampling events, including metals, PCBs, TBT, and PAHs.